Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Dogs only need about 3.5 micrograms per pound to safely prevent heartworm disease, according to the makers of Heartgard, but due to some recent research done at Auburn I am including the dose for about 7 micrograms per pound.
-Since one milliliter of the sheep product contains 800 micrograms, you only need to give:
+Dogs only need about 3.5 micrograms per pound to safely prevent heartworm disease, according to the makers of Heartgard, but due to some recent research done at Auburn, I am including the dose for about 7 micrograms per pound.
+Since one milliliter of the sheep product contains 800 micrograms, here is what you only need to give.

 up to 12 pounds

-It would be more economical to treat the larger dogs with the cattle ivermectin but you can decide which product is right for you.
+It would be more economical to treat the larger dogs with the cattle ivermectin, but if you have small and large dogs, the sheep product is easier to use.
+You can decide which product is right for you.

 When the correct ivermectin dose is drawn up, you can put it on a dog biscuit or other dry food that your dog likes to eat.
 The volume of medication is very small but be sure to put it on a treat (something stinky!) where she will not notice the smell.